GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 ## What are Notification Triggers? {: #what }

-Web developers have the ability to display notifications using the [Web Notifications API](https://www.w3.org/TR/notifications/).
-This feature is often used in collaboration with the [Push API](https://w3c.github.io/push-api/) to inform the user of time-sensitive information, such as breaking news events or received messages.
-Notifications are then shown by running JavaScript on the user's device.
+Web developers can display notifications using the [Web Notifications API](https://www.w3.org/TR/notifications/).
+This feature is often used with the [Push API](https://w3c.github.io/push-api/) to inform the user of time-sensitive information, such as breaking news events or received messages.
+Notifications are shown by running JavaScript on the user's device.

 The problem with the Push API is that it's not reliable for triggering notifications which _must_ be shown when a particular condition, like time or location, is met.
-An example of a _time-based condition_ is a calendar notification that reminds you of an important meeting with your boss at 2PM.
+An example of a _time-based condition_ is a calendar notification that reminds you of an important meeting with your boss at 2:00 PM.
 An example of a _location-based condition_ is when you enter the vicinity of your grocery store, you get a reminder notification to buy milk.
 Network connectivity or battery-preserving features like doze mode can delay the delivery of push based notifications.

-Notification Triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operation system will deliver the notification at the right time even if there is no network connectivity or the device is in a battery saver mode.
+Notification Triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operation system will deliver the notification at the right time even if there is no network connectivity or the device is in battery saver mode.

 {% Aside %}
   For now, only _time-based triggers_ are supported in Chrome.
 Additional triggers, such as